-Principle Compliance/Response References Recommendation 1.3 Companies should provide information indicated in the Corporate Gove on Principle 1. ernance Guide to reporting NSX Response The Board Charter and Corporate Governance statements are published in the NSX website (www.nsxa.com.au) The Board has not performed a review of the performance of Board members or of senior executives during the period.
-NSX Board Charter NSX Corporate Governance Statement NSX Annual Report Remuneration Report Principle 2 Structure the board to have an effective composition, size and commitment discharge its responsibilities and duties. nent to adequately Recommendation 2.1 A majority of the board should be independent directors.
-NSX Response The NSX Board consists of 3 directors, including the Chairman - Michael Cox, Executive Director Ann Bowering and Non-Executive Director Thomas Price.
-NSX Code of Ethics and Conduct Applying the independence test outlined in the Principles, the NSX considers that the only independent director is Michael Cox.
+Principle Compliance/Response References Principle 2 Structure the board to add value.
+Recommendation 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independen nt directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the met throughout the period and the individual attendances of th those meetings; or (b) if it does not have a nomination committee, disclose that fact and it employs to address board succession issues and to ensure that the the appropriate balance of skills, knowledge, experience, independ diversity to enable it to discharge its duties and responsibilities efforts. he board has dence and NSX Response The NSX Board consists of 3 directors, including the Chairman - Michael Cox Executive Director Ann Bowering and Non-Executive Director Thomas Price Applying the independence test outlined in the Principles, the NSX considers that the only independent director is Michael Cox.
 Thus, there is not a majority of directors that are independent.
-The Board is cognisant off the need for independence and so has in place policies to mitigate for the lack of independence.
-The independence of the Board is supported by adherence by the Board to various policy documents.
-NSX Corporate Governance Statement NSX Conflicts of Interest Policy Procedures for the maintenance of the These documents require that: conflicts of interest register (a) new directors inform the Board of any perceived bias or conflicts of interest before their appointment, Procedures for appointment of new directors or senior officers to NSX (b) serving directors bring any potential conflicts of interests to the notice of the Board prior to the commencement of each meeting, officers to INSX (c) any conflicted director will absent him or herself from voting on that particular matter; and (d) Non-executive Directors can hold independent meetings before scheduled full board meetings in the absence of management; and (e) Has established external committees to oversee listing and compliance of listed entities that are regulated by NSX.
-The Board is of the view that this is the best arrangement to grow the business of the NSX in the current development cycle of the Company.
-Recommendation 2.2 The chairperson should be an independent director.
-NSX Response The Chairperson is considered an independent director.
-Board Charter
+Statement The Board is cognisant off the need for independence and so has in place policies to mitigate for the lack of independence.
+The independence of the Board is supported by adherence by the Board to various policy documents Procedures for the These documents require that: maintenance of the conflicts of interest register (a) new directors inform the Board of any perceived bias or conflicts of interest before their appointment, (b) serving directors bring any potential conflicts of interests to the notice of the Board prior to the commencement of each meeting, officers to NSX (c) any conflicted director will absent him or herself from voting on that particular matter; and t (d) Non-executive Directors can hold independent meetings before scheduled full board meetings in the absence of management; and (e) Has established external committees to oversee listing and compliance of listed entities that are regulated by NSX.
+I The Board is of the view that this is the best arrangement to grow the business of the NSX in the current development cycle of the Company.